Western Blues - Class 52 - Railway DVD

-Focusing on the years 1974 – 1977, we take special note of the 50 different locomotives we feature and we get the chance to see most of our favourites in action once more.
+Focusing on the years 1974 – 1977, you can take special note of the 50 different locomotives featured and get the chance to see most of your favourites in action once more.

 The programme also features many of the special trains operating in that period with D1010, D1013, D1023, D1051, D1052 all appearing on railtour duties

-Other highlights include: A special treat included is a wonderful Double header over Dainton; The summers of 1974 & 1975 at Dawlish; Reading platform scenes; and a unique ride behind Western Ambassador!
+Other highlights of this engaging DVD include a special treat of a wonderful Double Header over Dainton; The summers of 1974 & 1975 at Dawlish; Reading platform scenes; and a unique ride behind Western Ambassador!

-Guaranteed to bring back glorious memories from that wonderful era!
+This is certainly guaranteed to bring back glorious memories from that wonderful era

 Running time approx 62 mins